-Toddler and preschool piano students require the most care of all the age groups.
-Get the toddler or preschooler to think of the piano as a fun place to be.
+Get toddlers and preschoolers to think of the piano as a fun place to be.
 That is a reasonable first goal.

-Their face tells me how they feel, and everything depends on this when teaching toddlers the piano.
+Their faces tell me how they feel, and everything depends on this when teaching toddlers the piano.

 Many teachers have found that having preschoolers identify numbers via the piano keyboard is a fun activity that builds confidence with numbers and the keyboard.

-It also helps build important motor and cognitive skills which are just starting to develop.
-For example, left and right are concepts that are essential in life as well as the piano, and the piano keyboard is a fun way to demonstrate ideas like up and down, and left and right, plus an endless variety of cognitive games.
-The keyboard brings these ideas to life and engages the child quickly and easily.
+The piano keyboard is a fun way to demonstrate ideas like up and down, and left and right, plus an endless variety of cognitive games.
+The keyboard brings these ideas to life via music and engages the child quickly and easily.

 It is one thing for a child to recite vocally numbers as high as they can, but quite another to recognize the symbols for each number.

-Piano by number builds the abstract skills necessary to decipher symbols, and promotes children’s sense of security in successfully deciphering them, no matter how young.
+Piano By Number builds the abstract skills necessary to comfortably decipher symbols, and promotes children’s sense of security in successfully deciphering them, no matter how young.

 For toddlers and children who cannot yet identify the symbols for numbers, the piano keyboard is an ideal place to build confidence with those symbols, with the added attraction that music itself produces a “good-mood” effect that is conducive to learning more complex skills.